MicrosoftDocs/windows-dev-docs/hub/apps/desktop/visual-studio-templates.md

 The [Windows UI Library (WinUI)](../winui/index.md) is the modern native user interface (UI) platform for Windows apps across desktop (.NET and native Win32) and UWP app platforms.
 [WinUI 3](../winui/winui3/index.md) is the latest major version of WinUI, and it transforms WinUI into a full UX framework for desktop Windows apps.

-WinUI 3 is available as part of [Project Reunion](../project-reunion/index.md).
+WinUI 3 is available as part of [the Windows App SDK](../windows-app-sdk/index.md).
 It includes a VSIX package for Visual Studio 2019 that provides project and item templates that help you get started building apps with a WinUI-based interface.

-For instructions to install the Project Reunion VSIX package and the WinUI project templates, see [Set up your development environment](../project-reunion/set-up-your-development-environment.md).
+For instructions to install the Windows App SDK VSIX package and the WinUI project templates, see [Set up your development environment](../windows-app-sdk/set-up-your-development-environment.md).
 For more information about the available WinUI project and item templates, see [Create WinUI 3 projects](../winui/winui3/winui-project-templates-in-visual-studio.md).

 ## UWP templates